MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Attacks_Defender.md

     ```cmd
     azcmagent show
     ```
 1. In the command output, verify that *Agent status* is **Connected**.

 ## Task 2: Connect a non-Azure Windows Machine

 In this task, you'll add an Azure Arc connected, on-premises machine to Microsoft Sentinel.

->**Note:** Microsoft Sentinel has been predeployed in your Azure subscription with the name **defenderWorkspace**, and the required *Content Hub* solutions have been installed.
+>**Note:** Microsoft Sentinel has been predeployed in your Azure subscription with the name **sentinelworkspace-01**, and the required *Content Hub* solutions have been installed.

-1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.
+1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

+1. Open the Microsoft Edge browser.

-1. In the Microsoft Edge browser, navigate to the Azure portal at <https://portal.azure.com>.
+1. In the Edge browser, navigate to Microsoft Defender XDR at <https://security.microsoft.com>.

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

 1. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

+    >**Note:** You may be prompted to enter the *Temporary Access Pass* (TAP) instead of a password.
+This is also provided in the resources tab.
+If prompted, copy and paste the TAP value and select **Sign in**.

-1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.
+1. In the Microsoft Defender navigation menu, scroll down and expand the **Microsoft Sentinel** section.

-1. Select the Microsoft Sentinel **defenderWorkspace**.

-1. In the Microsoft Sentinel left navigation menu, scroll down to the *Configuration* section and select **Data connectors**.
+1. Expand the **Configuration** section and select **Data connectors**.

 1. In the *Data connectors*, search for the **Windows Security Events via AMA** solution and select it from the list.